 When do you need more than five users?

 There are some situations when you should test with more than the recommended five users.
-For example, if you’re running a quantitative study and want to:
+For example, if you’re running a quantitative test and want to:

 - Compare designs and prove one is better